Table of contents

 What is Known About CBD and Cancer?

 In the past, cannabinoids have been studied for the treatment of side effects related to cancer therapies.
 However, more recent studies have explored CBD as a therapy alone or in conjunction with standard cancer therapies.
 Studies have demonstrated a reduction in the cell viability of glioma cell cultures treated with CBD.
-The use of hemp extracts in controlling cancer cell growth is complex and seems to be influenced by a confluence of terpenes and cannabinoids.
+Use of hemp extracts in controlling cancer cell growth is complex and seems to be influenced by a confluence of terpenes and cannabinoids.
 These studies have primarily been in human cancer cell lines, and the study investigates canine cancer cell lines.

 What Was the Goal of the Study?